-This manual process involved collecting patient information, filing claims with insurance companies, and tracking payments.
+This manual process involved medical services centered around collecting patient information, filing claims with insurance companies, and tracking payments.
 The system was labor-intensive and prone to errors, which led to delayed payments and inaccurate financial records.

 In the 1970s, with the rise of computer technology, healthcare facilities began to adopt solutions to help manage their financial operations.
-This shift allowed healthcare providers to process claims faster and more accurately, which improved the overall efficiency of the revenue cycle management process.
+This shift allowed for the shift to processing claims faster and more accurately, which improved the overall efficiency of the revenue cycle management process.

-The introduction of these systems also allowed for the creation of standardized billing codes, which made it easier for healthcare providers to submit claims to insurance companies, also resulting in better reimbursement.
+The introduction of these systems also allowed for the creation of standardized billing codes, which made it easier to submit claims to insurance companies, also resulting in better reimbursement.

 Introduction of HIPAA

 In 1996, the Health Insurance Portability and Accountability Act (HIPAA) was introduced, which set standards for the electronic exchange of healthcare information.